kubevela/kubevela.github.io/versioned_docs/version-v1.3/tutorials/helm.md

 As shown, you need to do the following configuration:

 - Repo Type: Git and Helm are supported.
 In this example, we choose Helm.
-- Repo URL: Fill in the repo address you needed. we type in: https://charts.bitnami.com/bitnami
+- Repo URL: Fill in the repo address you needed. we type in: https://charts.bitnami.com/bitnami.
+If you have configured the helm repo in [Integration](../how-to/dashboard/config/helm-repo) you can choose the repo directly.
 - Chart: After fill Helm repo URL, will list all available chart in this field.
 You can choose one from the list, here we choose: redis.
 - Version: After choose the helm chart, will list all available version of it.
 Choose one version of this chart, here we choose: 16.8.5.
 - Values: Custom parameters of Chart.
 Since we are using ACK cluster in the example, PV has a minimum capacity requirement, 15Gi.
 In the same way, other parameters can also be configured according to your cluster's status.